Volkstaat: Governmental response

+Implementations

+There have been several notable attempts at a practical implementation of a Volkstaat.

 Orania

 One Volkstaat attempt is the small town of Orania in the Northern Cape province.
-The land on which Orania is built is privately owned, and Afrikaners have been encouraged by promoters of the Volkstaat concept to move to Orania, although only a small number has responded, resulting in a population of 519 in 2001, 10 years after being established.
-Support for Orania recently seems to be growing somewhat with their recent economic "boom".
+The land on which Orania is built is privately owned.
+It had a population of 519 in 2001, 10 years after being established.
 Today, Orania is home to about 3,000 Afrikaners but has approximately 7,000 'uitwoners' or 'outhabitants' who are part of the Orania Movement.
+Moving to Orania requires an application.
 Orania is currently petitioning the government to become a separate municipality and in the meantime their (transitional) representative council will remain in place indefinitely with all its powers, rights and duties.

 Kleinfontein

 Another attempt is the settlement of Kleinfontein outside Pretoria (in the Tshwane metropolitan area).
+Similar to Orania, Kleinfontein was built on private property.
 Kleinfontein falls within the metropolitan area of Tshwane.
 In 2013 Tshwane recognized Kleinfontein as cultural community.
-Members of the African National Congress and Democratic Alliance have denounced the settlement and the continued existence of whites only settlements in post-apartheid South Africa.
+Members of the African National Congress and Democratic Alliance have denounced the settlement and the continued existence of white-only settlements in post-apartheid South Africa.

+Kleinfontein currently has a population of around 650.

+Balmoral and Morgenzon

+Two other notable Volkstaat attempts occurred in the Mpumalanga province, but both failed to develop beyond their initial phase.
+The first was at Balmoral, at the site of a former concentration camp built during the Second Boer War.
+The effort at Balmoral was financed by American white supremacist politician David Duke.
+Prominent right-winger Willem Ratte owns a farm in Balmoral.

+Meanwhile, Morgenzon was the site of another failed attempt to set up a Volkstaat in the 1990s.
+The idea originated in the early 1980s, when Hendrik Verwoerd Jr, son of the former prime minister Hendrik Verwoerd, moved to Morgenzon along with a group known as Oranjewerkers.

+Ultimately only 20 families followed him, as his plans required them to give up their black servants and labourers, and most of Morgenzon's whites were reluctant to perform the menial tasks that were otherwise reserved for blacks.